 However, if there is a prefabricated cut that fits your countertop needs, they’re a great option, because a prefabricated counter will usually cost you a bit less.
 Plus, installation is typically much quicker, saving you even more money.

 Full Slab Countertops

 When you purchase custom countertops, you have a lot more control over what you get.
 You can choose the color, thickness, and shape of your counters—but you’re going to pay a higher price tag for it.
 When going this route, you select the exact slab you want, then the Fabricator measures your space and does all the cutting to make the slab fit.
-This also gives your counters a seamless look, because they’ll be cut from a single slab.
+This can also give your counters a seamless look, (depending on slab size) because sometimes they can be cut from a single slab.

 There’s no right or wrong choice between prefab and Full slab, and most importantly, G & G provides both!